aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/05-setup-monitoring.md

 In this section, you will learn how to monitor your cluster and the pods running on it.

 There are several ways to set up monitoring.
-You will walk through two approaches to learn about simple built-in command line-based monitoring as well as comprehensive graphical dashboard-based monitoring.
+You will walk through two approaches in order to learn about simple built-in command line-based monitoring as well as comprehensive graphical dashboard-based monitoring.

 #### 1. Monitor using kubectl